FolkvangrForgent/f2e-grid-enhancements/README.md

 # PF2e & SF2e - Grid Enhancements

-This module aims to enhance the use of grids while using the PF2e and SF2e system.
+This module aims to enhance the use of grids while using the PF2e and SF2e systems.
 A full list of features can be found below.
 If you are looking for a particular feature or are having an issue please open up an `Issue`!

 **WARNING** - This module uses a lot of function patching and so it is suggested to run it on the exact version of FoundryVTT and SF2e or PF2e that it is verified on.